wp-plugins/print-money/readme.txt

 * By default, the button will appear when a user hovers over your image, and prompts them to convert your images into monetization printable images.
 * Automatic tracking of sites sales
 * Ability to prevent where and who sees the button
-* Track how many clicks the buttons are getting.
 * Monetize your images!
-Turn them into gifts, prints, magnets, frames and more with 1 click!
+Turn them into gifts, prints, magnets, frames and more with 1 click
+* Compatible with NexGen Gallery, Justified Grid, Blog Posts and pages

 == Installation ==